Digital-Creativity-Labs/CuttingRoom-v0.0/README.md

 ## Contributions

-We love seeing pull requests with new features or bug fixes so please feel free to create these.
-We will examine each one and if satisfied, merge them into the main repository.
+We love seeing pull requests with new features or bug fixes so please feel free to create these if you have something to share with us.
+Once received, we will examine each one and if satisfied, merge them into the main repository with our thanks.

 ## Community